 - Recyclable packaging from shampoo, conditioner, shower gel (or try switching to soap and shampoo bars to completely avoid plastic !)

-- Organic cotton makeup wipes, which you can compost in your garden
+- Biodegradable Natracare wipes which you can compost in your garden

-For dirty baby wipes, and used tampons, sanitary pads and liners that you don’t want to compost, we would recommend sealing them in a compostable bag (or reuse a Natracare Maxi pad bag) then throwing them out with your rubbish.
+For things like dirty baby wipes, and used tampons, sanitary pads and liners that you don’t want to compost, we would recommend sealing them in a compostable bag (or reuse a Natracare Maxi pad bag) and then throw them out with your rubbish.

 Everything that can’t be recycled can go into the second bin.
 Make the recycling bin the bigger one as more of the waste should be recyclable that not.

 How are Natracare wet wipes better?

 As an ethical and responsible manufacturer of wet wipes, it’s our mission to be offer solutions which help reduce environmental impact.
 We commit to: